cisco/mindmeld/docs/source/training_data.rst

 Define Domains, Intents And Entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the use cases and data collected, we can develop an intuition towards the types of domains and intents we should create in order to build a robust conversational system.
+Based on the use cases and data collected, we can develop an intuition for the types of domains and intents we should create in order to build a robust conversational system.
+Intents refer to the different possible intentions a user might have in each state and determine which branch gets selected next in the dialogue flow.
+Domains are collections of related intents sharing a common vocabulary.
 While there is no "one size fits all" approach to modeling domains and intents, we can follow some basic guidelines and recommended best practices for modeling these concepts.

+* Defining domains is not necessary for an app that only needs to handle a small number of intents.
+In such a case, all intents can be considered as belonging to a single de-facto domain.
+* When you have more than a dozen intents, consider grouping intents into domains based common language patterns and vocabulary.
 * Queries in any domain should be semantically and syntactically different from all other domains.
 * Defining the right set of intents for each domain is critical to ensure good accuracy and broad coverage of user queries.
 Each domain should have no more than a few dozen different intents.
 * To optimize parser accuracy, the queries for each intent should should be semantically and syntactically different from the queries for all other intents